 Interventional (Injection based) Pain Management

-At Performance Rehabilitation & Regenerative Medicine, we understand the desperation of patients in acute or chronic pain and their desire to resume an active lifestyle.
+At Performance Ortho, we understand the desperation of patients in acute or chronic pain and their desire to resume an active lifestyle.
 Thus, the need for interventional pain management specialists as part of our inter-disciplinary team of non-surgical orthopedic specialists is paramount.

 The primary goal of an interventional pain specialist is to reduce pain and/or inflammation through injection based procedures to the spine or extremity.
 Reduced pain levels will allow the patient to initiate physical therapy with less discomfort and ultimately return the patient to normal function and restore their quality of life.
 The vast majority of the interventional pain management procedures are performed in our state-of-the art medical procedural suite, which is fully equipped with video fluoroscopy and diagnostic ultrasound.
 We are affiliated with a local surgery center if patients wish to be sedated during a procedure.